Best Ring Doorbells Android Central 2020

-The affordable Ring Doorbell that runs on battery power.
+The best Ring Doorbell that runs on battery power.

-The Video Doorbell 2 carries over most of the Doorbell Pro's features, plus a removable battery, at a considerably lower cost.
+The Ring Video Doorbell 3 Plus carries over most of the Doorbell Pro's features, a removable battery, and a lower cost.

-If you're serious about security, or if you're dealing with new construction, the Video Doorbell Elite is as good as it gets.
-With a huge price tag, it has a much broader, flatter design that sits mostly flush against your house, along with a much sharper image, two-way audio, and instant alerts.
+If you're serious about security, own a business, or if you're dealing with new construction, the Video Doorbell Elite is as good as it gets.
+It's got a higher price tag but offers a much broader, flatter design that sits mostly flush against your house or business, along with instant alerts.

 The Video Doorbell Elite is much faster than Ring's other cameras because it uses Ethernet for both power and data transfers.
 This means that you'll almost certainly need to shell out for professional installation.
 Still, in exchange, you're getting a rapid and responsive experience that opens the live feed and notifications nearly instantaneously.